“Anyway we can get to the roof?”

 It takes a whole eight months before my physical changes happen, I can’t tell you how happy I was.
 My Grams and I both.
 That was eleven months ago, two weeks before my birthday.
 Grams said, “Seems to me we’re gonna need a much bigger celebration this year.”

-Leanne just got the okay for her hormone treatment when her adoptive parents have their second thoughts and drop her at the center.
+Leanne gets the okay for her hormone treatment but her adoptive parents have second thoughts and choose the center instead.

 “Good morning all!
 Welcome to yet another great group session.
 I see we have some new faces.
 I’ll let you introduce yourselves, I’ll start.
 I’m Dr. Dutch, your new counselor and guide to help you out of your confusion.
 Next?”